-First of all, after you file a motion you must take a copy of that motion to my Courtroom and meet with Mr. Bill Weber.
+First of all, after you file a motion you must take a copy of that motion to my Courtroom and meet with Mr. Gary Thom.
 You should have already called opposing counsel and you should have a date or dates in mind for setting the motion.
 All motions are heard at 2:00 P.M., Mondays through Thursdays.

 I am very active in settling both the criminal and civil cases.
 Plea bargaining takes place in Chambers and so does civil settlement discussions.
 At settlement conferences on civil cases, I do require that the plaintiff and insurance companies be present.